 4. ELIGIBILITY TO ENTER

-The competition shall be open to team’s representative of Local Authority Fire and Rescue Services throughout England, Scotland, Wales, and Northern Ireland, who are fully paid-up members of the FSUK.
+The competition shall be open to team’s representative of Local Authority Fire & Rescue Services throughout England, Scotland, Wales, and Northern Ireland, who are fully paid-up members of the FSUK.

-The competition will be limited to a maximum of 48 teams.
+The competition will be limited to a maximum of 48 teams, this could be extended to 50 teams depending on venue, this must be agreed with the National Committee/Secretary.

 5. NUMBER AND ELIGIBILTY FOR TEAM

-A team shall consist of four players who must be members of the Fire and Rescue Service, that is to say, be whole time, retained or volunteer operational members or industrial, administrative or technical whole time members, wholly employed in the Fire and Rescue Service Department for the Fire Authority and under the direct control of the Chief Officer or Firemaster.
+A team shall consist of four players who must be members of the Brigade, that is to say, be whole time, retained or volunteer operational members, administrative or technical whole time members, wholly employed in the Fire Brigade Department for the Fire Authority and under the direct control of the Chief Officer or Firemaster.

-A retired member who is still a member of his Fire and Rescue Service Sports & Welfare fund which is a fully paid up member of the FIRE SPORT UK shall be entitled to play as a team member.
+A retired member who is still a member of his Brigades Sports & Welfare fund which is a fully paid up member of the FIRE SPORT UK shall be entitled to play as a team member.

 6. MANAGEMENT & ORGANISATION

 For the purpose of the competition there will be four areas, Scottish, Northern, Midland, and Southern.
-See appendix list for Fire and Rescue Service falling into these areas.
+See appendix list for Brigades falling into these areas.

-An area may, at its discretion, delegate responsibility for organising to a particular District or Fire and Rescue Service.
-The District or Fire and Rescue Service will appoint an organising Secretary.
+An area may, at its discretion, delegate responsibility for organising to a particular District or Brigade.
+The District or Brigade will appoint an organising Secretary.

 If for any reason an area is unable to accept responsibility for organising a competition it will advise the National Secretary prior to the Annual General Meeting preceding the competition.
 The National Committee will thereupon decide which of the other areas will be nominated.